xAkashax/barber-shop-duck/README.md

 ## Demo

-- A live demo can be found [here]: (https://barber-shop-duck.vercel.app/)
+- A live demo can be found here: (https://barber-shop-duck.vercel.app/)

 ## Built with